ambalansajeer/laravel-enum/README.md

 When using `toArray` (or returning model/models from your controller as a response) Laravel will call the `toArray` method on the enum instance.

 By default, this will return only the value in its native type.
-You may want to also have access to the other properties (key, description), for example to return to javascript app.
+You may want to also have access to the other properties (key, description, extraValue), for example to return to javascript app.

 To customise this behaviour, you can override the `toArray` method on the enum instance.